 Formed by Perris Dam, Lake Perris State Recreation Area offers a variety of water recreation activities, including scuba diving, as well as camping and picnicking.
-The Ya’ Heki’ Regional Indian Museum is available to tour by group reservation only.
 The park is located eleven miles south of Riverside.
-Phone (951)-657-0676 for more information.
+Phone (951) 940-5600 for more information.

 The Lake Perris Bike and Hike Trail is about 10 miles long, extending almost completely around the lake and offering views of riparian areas and vistas of the surrounding foothills.
 The east end has slopes under 5% for almost all of the first 3 miles, and is accessible.
 The rest of the trail is fairly accessible, though a bit more challenging in some areas.
 Trailheads are available from most parking lots, but the most accessible parking and restrooms are at the Power Cove lot trailhead.
 One portable restroom about halfway along the east end of the trail is also accessible.

-The Regional Indian Museum is currently open Saturdays and Sundays from 10-4, Wednesdays from 10-2, and Tuesdays and Thursdays by appointment for school groups with advance reservations.
+The Regional Indian Museum is currently open Saturdays and Sundays from 10:30 am until 4:00 pm.
 The exhibits are mostly accessibly designed, as is the sales area.
-The museum theatre has space for wheelchairs.
+The museum theater has space for wheelchairs.
 Restrooms are generally accessible.

-***October 2014 Update*** Due to drought conditions and low lake elevation, the Lot #1 fishing pier is completely out of the water.
-In an effort to provide equal access, the Marina will temporarily allow fishing on the docks at no additional charge to visitors who possess a valid DMV-issued disabled placard.
+Effective October 2014: Due to drought conditions and low lake elevation, the Lot #1 fishing pier is completely out of the water.
+In an effort to provide equal access, the Marina will temporarily allow fishing on the docks at no additional charge to visitors who possess a valid DMV-issued disabled placard or plate.
 Accessible parking and route to the dock is available.